ReadAlongs/Studio-Web/README.md

     nx serve studio-web --configuration=development-fr

-There are separate production and development serving configurations for each interface language, so you may for instance also use `development-en`, `production-en`, `development-es`, `production-es`, `production-fr`, etc for `--configuration` above.
+There are separate production and development serving configurations for each interface language defined in `packages/studio-web/project.json`, so you may for instance also use `development-en`, `production-en`, `development-es`, `production-es`, `production-fr`, etc for `--configuration` above.
 Note that these configurations are _only_ for the `serve` command.
 To build for deployment, see [below](#studio-web-2).

+We have also defined targets `serve-fr` and `serve-es` in `project.json` so that you can launch the dev configs for all three supported languages at once with:

+    nx run-many --targets=serve,serve-fr,serve-es --projects=studio-web

 Note that you will need to also spin-up the ReadAlong-Studio API in order to have Studio-Web work properly.
 To do that, first clone the Python Package/API repo: